 A vasectomy is an outpatient procedure and usually performed in a doctor’s office, but can also be performed in a procedural room or operating room.
 You’ll be awake during the surgery and can return home the same day.

 Once your surgery date is scheduled, it is important that you follow all the instructions your doctor has given you.
 The pre and post-op instructions we discuss below are general guidelines provided to most vasectomy patients.
 However, they should not be considered as a substitute for the specific instructions your doctor has given you.

 Do I need to shave for a vasectomy?

 Most doctors require shaving for improved visibility during the operation.
 Shaving is also an important guard against infection.
 Normally, you need to shave your scrotum and up to the base of the penis.
-You don’t want to shave more than you need since the hair growing back is often the worst part of the recovery period.
 Avoid using an electric razor as it can produce a shaving rash, which may predispose to infection, possibly causing doctors to delay the surgery.
 If you don’t feel comfortable shaving yourself, it’s usually also possible to have it done on the spot before the surgery.